 4. Keep your credit report clean: Not surprisingly, your credit score will help determine your insurance rate.
 If you have a low credit score, you will be charged more, since you aren’t viewed as trustworthy when it comes to paying on time.
 If you can clean up your credit score, you might be able to negotiate a lower rate on your car insurance.

 5. Ask about discounts: Car insurance companies offer a wide range of discounts for drivers, from safe driving discounts to senior citizen discounts.
 If you are a student, have multiple cars to insure, or even have an anti-theft device on your car, you could be eligible for a discount.
 Talk to your insurance company to see which discounts you qualify for.
 If you are over 50, you can get a discount on car insurance from AARP. .

 6. Bargain shop for insurance: This is probably the most important step.
 There are so many different factors that go into determining your car insurance rate that each company will have a different rate to offer you.
 It’s best to shop around and make sure you are getting the best deal.
 That doesn’t just mean the cheapest insurance, because some of the cheaper insurance companies skimp on coverage.
 Make sure you are getting the best deal for everything you are being offered before you commit to one car insurance company.
-Allstate says that the average driver who switches to their service saves $375.
-Get a quote from them and find out if you can save that much.
+Allstate claims big savings when switching from your current car insurance.
+Get a quote from them to see how much you could save.